bsc-pm/nos-v/README.md

 1. No dependencies, aside from libc and pthreads
 1. C11 with K&R C indentation.
 There is a ".clang-format" file provided
 1. Simple is better.
-Stablishing compile-time limits is encouraged if it simplifies significantly the code
+Establishing compile-time limits is encouraged if it simplifies significantly the code

 ## Citing